bueler/sia-fve/petsc/grn/README.md

 petsc/grn/
 ==========

-The main script `grn2petsc.py` here reads SeaRISE data from NetCDF format and converts it to PETSc binary format.
-It requires the [netcdf4-python module](https://github.com/Unidata/netcdf4-python).
+Theses instructions document how to read SeaRISE data from [NetCDF](FIXME) format, do different amounts of pre-processing on it, and convert it to [PETSc binary format](FIXME).
+Most steps require the [netcdf4-python module](https://github.com/Unidata/netcdf4-python).

-The code `mahaffy` can read the specially-formatted binary file it produces.
+The code `mahaffy` can read the specially-formatted `.dat` binary file we produce.

 Get the data from the PISM source
 ---------------------------------